 Highlights of year-end Capitol Hill legislation

-WASHINGTON (AP) — Washington negotiations on a $1.4 trillion government-wide funding bill produced a bipartisan agreement on Monday that's also serving as a must-pass legislative vehicle for lots of other unfinished congressional business as a year of divided government nears a close.
+WASHINGTON (AP) — Washington negotiations on a $1.4 trillion government-wide funding bill produced a bipartisan agreement that's also serving as a must-pass legislative vehicle for lots of other unfinished congressional business.
 The spending bill — split into two measures for political and tactical reasons — caps a months-long budget battle and would prevent a government shutdown this weekend.
-Highlights of the sprawling spending bill and legislative add-ons include:

 ———